-Understand the main security challenges and solutions in data stream management systems Contents: The management of data streams and foundations of event processing: Applications, systems, query languages, continuous query processing, and security in distributed data stream management systems.
-The modul covers the following topics: Architectures of data stream management systems; Query languages; Data stream processing; Complex event processing; Security in data stream management systems; Application of data stream management systems Examination Oral examination / Duration of Examination: 15 minutes Description: oral or written exam (will be announced in class at the beginning of the semester).
-The examination language is English.
+The management of data streams and foundations of event processing:

+Applications, systems, query languages, continuous query processing, and security in distributed data stream management systems.

+The modul covers the following topics: Architectures of data stream management systems; Query languages; Data stream processing; Complex event processing; Security in data stream management systems; Application of data stream management systems oral or written exam (will be announced in class at the beginning of the semester).